 Stejneger's beaked whale is endemic to the cold waters of the North Pacific, Sea of Japan, and Bering Sea (Allen and Angliss 2010).
-It is the only mesoplodont species known to occur in Alaskan waters, ranging from southeast Alaska through the Aleutians and the central Bering Sea.
+It is the only mesoplodont species known to occur in Alaskan waters, ranging from southeast Alaska through the Aleutian Chain, and the central Bering Sea.
 Most sightings have been reported in the Aleutian Islands (Leatherwood et al. 1983; Rice 1986; Wade et al. 2003).
 There have been no confirmed sightings of Stejneger's beaked whale in the GOA since 1986 (Wade et al. 2003).
 Small groups have been known to strand at the Aleutian Islands (Mead 1989) and in B.C.
 (Willis and Baird 1998).
-This species occurs in groups of 3-4, ranging up to ~15 (Reeves et al. 2002).
+This species occurs in groups of 5-15 (Jefferson et al. 2008).
+There are currently no reliable estimates of the abundance of the Alaskan stock of Stejneger's beaked whales (Allen and Angliss 2010).